saeed-sufi/GA/README.md

 * Always links Google Ads and Google Search Console to your GA account.

 * When Setting up new properties for your acount (adding new websites), don't forget to also activate Universal Analytics alongside GA4.

+* Purchasing patterns can help you identify the right time to promote the right products.

+* Attribution is simply the science (or, too often, the art) of distributing credit for conversions across your various marketing channels.

 ### From [keen.io blog post about how to think about event data](https://keen.io/blog/analytics-for-hackers-how-to-think-about-event-data/)